soltune/retroboy/README.md

-# WebBoy
+# Retro Boy

-This repo holds the core logic for WebBoy: a Game Boy emulator written in Rust.
-The code can be compiled down to WebAssembly so it can be played on the web.
+This repo holds the core logic for Retro Boy: a Game Boy emulator written in Rust.

+The code can also be compiled down to WebAssembly so it can be played on the web.

 This emulator passes the following test suites from Blargg's test ROM collection: